Death of Igor Stachowiak

-The death of Igor Stachowiak, a 25-year-old man, occurred on 15 May 2016 while he was in the custody of the Polish police.
+Igor Stachowiak, a 25-year-old man, died 15 May 2016 while he was in the custody of the Polish police.
 Shortly before his death, Stachowiak had been tased three times by four law enforcement officers while lying handcuffed in a police station.
 Stachowiak was also tased twice during his arrest, which occurred after he was misidentified as a fugitive who had escaped police custody two days earlier.

 The police officers who took part in Stachowiak's arrest initially continued to work on the force.
 One year after Stachowiak's death, the news channel TVN24 released a documentary about the case, leading to a nationwide debate in Poland over police brutality and the use of tasers.
 The increased attention to the circumstances of Stachowiak's death, which had not received broad news coverage earlier, led to the dismissal of at least eight police officers.

 On 21 June 2019, the four suspected officers were convicted of abusing their positions and inflicting physical and psychological abuse upon Stachowiak. Łukasz Rz. was sentenced to two years and six months in prison, while Paweł G., Paweł P., and Adam W. were each sentenced to two years in prison.
 Their sentences have been served.
 Three of the defendants filed cassation appeals, but their cases were dismissed by the Supreme Court of Poland in 2023.